scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/panels/timing-XTC-600x-oversubscribing.pdf

-   Detailed timings for three-fold oversubscribing distributed workers.
+   Detailed timings for three-fold over-subscribing distributed workers.
    **A** Total time to solution (wall clock), |tN|.
    **B** |tcomptIO|, average sum of |tIO| (Fig. :ref:`speedup-IO-600x-oversubscribing` B) and the (constant) computation time |tcomp| (data not shown) per frame.
    **C** Difference :math:`t_N - n_\text{frames} (t_\text{I/O} + t_\text{comp})`, accounting for communications and overheads that are not directly measured.
    Other parameters as in Fig. :ref:`speedup-IO-600x-oversubscribing`.
    :label:`timing-600x-oversubscribing`

+For XTC600x, no substantial speed-up is observed due to over-subscribing (compare Figure :ref:`speedup-IO-600x-oversubscribing` A to :ref:`speedup-IO-600x-striping` A).
+As before, the I/O time is constant up to 72 cores due to striping (Figure :ref:`speedup-IO-600x-oversubscribing` B).
+However, a time difference between average total compute and I/O time and job execution time (Figure :ref:`timing-600x-oversubscribing`) reveals that over-subscribing does not help to remove the stragglers and as a result the overall speed-up is not improved.
+Figure :ref:`Dask-time-stacked-comparison` shows a time comparison for different parts of the calculations.
+The overhead in the calculations is small up to 24 cores (single node).
+For lower |Ncores|, the largest fraction of time is spent on the calculation of RMSD arrays and I/) (computation time) which decreases as the number of cores increases from 1 to 72.
+However, when extending to multiple nodes the time for overheads and communication increases, which reduces the overall performance.

 .. figure:: figs/Dask-time_stacked_comparison.pdf
    :scale: 50%

-   Time comparison for three-fold oversubscribing distributed workers (XTC600x on SDSC *Comet* on Lustre with stripe count three).
+   Time comparison for three-fold over-subscribing distributed workers (XTC600x on SDSC *Comet* on Lustre with stripe count three).
    Bars indicate the mean total execution time |tN| (averaged over five repeats) as a function of available worker processes, with one worker per CPU core.
-   Time for compute + I/O (red, see Fig. :ref:`timing-600x-oversubscribing` B) dominates for smaller core counts (up to one node, 24) but is swamped by communication and overheads (blue, see see Fig. :ref:`timing-600x-oversubscribing` C) beyond a single node.
+   Time for compute + I/O (red, see Fig. :ref:`timing-600x-oversubscribing` B) dominates for smaller core counts (up to one node, 24) but is swamped by communication (time to gather the RMSD arrays computed by each worker for the reduction) and overheads (blue, see see Fig. :ref:`timing-600x-oversubscribing` C) beyond a single node.
    :label:`Dask-time-stacked-comparison`